Two's Complement to Decimal Converter: A thorough look

 Q1: Why is two's complement preferred over other methods for representing signed numbers?

 A1: Two's complement simplifies arithmetic operations significantly.
 Addition and subtraction can be performed using the same circuitry, eliminating the need for separate logic for handling positive and negative numbers.
-This leads to more efficient and faster computation.
+Because of that, this leads to more efficient and faster computation.
 Other methods, like sign-magnitude or one's complement, require more complex hardware and are slower.

 Q2: What happens if there's an overflow during a two's complement addition or subtraction?